simonask/werk/book/src/command_line.md

           Possible values:
           - auto:   Probe the current terminal and environment variables for color support
           - always: Force color output, even if the command is not running in a terminal
           - never:  Do not use color output

       --output-format <OUTPUT_FORMAT>
-          [default: auto]
+          [default: ansi]

           Possible values:
           - ansi: Provide friendly user feedback assuming an ANSI terminal